sraocodes/DAA/content/mecha.md

       - "Hydraulics.xml: Covers the hydraulic parameters of various simulation variables.[Link to Hydraulics.xml](https://github.com/MECHARoot/MECHA/blob/master/in/Hydraulics.xml)"
       - "**OUTPUT FILES**: MECHA saves output files in a folder specified in the General.xml input file, under the Output tag.
 These files include:"
       - "*.PVTK files: Geometry files compatible with Paraview."
-      - "Macro_prop_i.txt files: These provide a summary of simulation results, incorporating the radial data."
+      - "Macro_prop_i.txt files: These provide a summary of simulation results, incorporating the radial data (**root reflection coefficient and root radial hydraulic conductivity**)."
     textPosition: "right"

-  - name: "Limitations of MECHA"
-    text: "Despite MECHA's prowess, it does have certain constraints:"
-    list:
-      - "Dimension Limitation: MECHA currently operates in two dimensions, potentially affecting its precision in predicting water pressure and root flow."
-      - "Focus on Hydraulics: The model emphasizes the hydraulic properties of cells, potentially overlooking other environmental factors impacting plant water relations."
-      - "Data Dependency: MECHA necessitates detailed and precise input data, incorporating assumptions that might not encompass the intricacies of real-world processes."
-    textPosition: "right"
-    image: "images/Mecha2.gif"
-    imageWidth: "200px"
-    imageHeight: "500px"
-    textPosition: "left"

   - name: "Try MECHA Online with ShinyApps or Binder"
     text: "Interested in testing MECHA without any installations?
 Mecha [team](/Phenorob-DAA/members/) have the perfect solution for you – [ShinyApps](https://plantmodelling.shinyapps.io/mecha/) and [Binder](https://mybinder.org/v2/gh/HeymansAdrien/GranarMecha/main).
 In just one click, immerse yourself in an interactive environment, exploring the code and data of this model."